Nello De Rossi

 Nello Roberto de Rossi (May 2, 1921 – June 25, 2013) was an Italian-Brazilian actor and restaurateur best known for founding the Nello's Cantina in São Paulo, Brazil.

-Before establishing himself in São Paulo’s gastronomic scene and culinary business, De Rossi had a brief acting career in Italian cinema, working at the Cinecittà Studios.
+Before establishing his restaurant, De Rossi had a brief acting career in Italian cinema, working at the Cinecittà Studios.

 Early life and cinema career

 Nello de Rossi was born in Rome, Italy, on May 2, 1921.
-He began his career in the film industry during his early years, acting in Italian films in the 1930s.
-He is credited with appearances in movies such as The Little Adventurers(Piccoli naufraghi)(1939) and served as an assistant director to filmmakers like Roberto Rossellini, Vittorio de Sica, Aldo Fabrizi and Mario Bonnard.
+He began his career acting in Italian films in the 1930s.
+He is credited with an appearance in The Little Adventurers (Piccoli naufraghi) (1939) and was an assistant director to Roberto Rossellini, Vittorio de Sica, Aldo Fabrizi and Mario Bonnard.

-De Rossi made history by working as the producer of Cassiopeia, a 1996 Brazilian animated feature film, produced and released by NDR Filmes in Brazil on April 1, 1996, that is widely considered as one of the earliest CGI animated movies, if not the first one.
+De Rossi was the producer of Cassiopeia, a 1996 Brazilian animated feature film, produced and released by NDR Filmes in Brazil on April 1, 1996.
+It is considered one of the earliest CGI animated movies, if not the first one.

-De Rossi also produced and directed several films, including “Jeitosa, Um Assunto Muito Particular” (1984) and “ Festa” (1989), which won the Festival de Gramado in 1989.
+De Rossi also produced and directed Jeitosa, Um Assunto Muito Particular (1984) and Festa (1989), which won the Festival de Gramado in 1989.